zalando/zappr/docs/troubleshooting.md

 ### The case that happened only once

-There a limit of 1000 status updates per combination of context (like `zappr`, `zappr/pr/specification`...) and commit ID.
+There is a limit of 1000 status updates per combination of context (like `zappr`, `zappr/pr/specification`...) and commit ID.
 If there are A LOT of comments in a PR, this limit might be exceeded.

 **Solution**: Add an additional commit to the PR.